boris-hanin/boris-hanin.github.io/README.md

 ![m_pata](https://user-images.githubusercontent.com/17192187/207061357-7a38a4fb-dbee-4c6e-af6e-2ec343d2918d.jpeg)

 ## **About Me**
 I am an Assistant Professor at [Princeton ORFE](https://orfe.princeton.edu/) since 2019.
 I work on **deep learning, probability, and spectral asymptotics.** Prior to Princeton, I was an Assistant Professor in Mathematics at Texas A&M, an NSF Postdoc at MIT Math, and a PhD student in Math at Northwestern, where I was supervised by Steve Zelditch.

-I am grateful to be supported by an NSF CAREER grant DMS-2143754 and NSF grants DMS-1855684, DMS-2133806.
+**Funding**: I am grateful to be supported by an NSF CAREER grant DMS-2143754 and NSF grants DMS-1855684, DMS-2133806.
 I am also a consultant for an ONR MURI on Foundations of Deep Learning.
 See my [CV](boris-hanin.github.io/CV.pdf) for more information.

 **Email**: bhanin 'at' princeton.edu